All Episodes

 You see, they have a physical fence.

-They have a physical and a virtual fence, if you want to count the cameras and the sensors in the ground and all the rest of it.
+If you want to count the cameras and the sensors in the ground and all the rest of it, sure, let's count that.

 But there is also a real fence.

-So I don't know what that technological one, highly technological one phrase means, but it he is saying that we need a secure border.
+So I don't know what that technological one, highly technological one phrase means, but he is saying that we need a secure border.

-He was getting the positive headlines, the positive spin, the great profiles, the great interviews, the uh every show you could imagine he was on.
+Every time he was obviously running against George Bush, contradicting George Bush, doing anything the Democrats could use to discredit George Bush, he was getting the positive headlines, the positive spin, the great profiles, the great interviews, every show you could imagine he was on.

 You remember that era.